natespain/process-example-4/README.md

 # process-example-4
-The Bloom Prject process website by Maggie Hance
+The Bloom Project process website by Maggie Hance